INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 testing or execution, place them in the `data` folder.
 This folder is copied into the Docker image and will be accessible to your application at runtime.
-For example, you could include configuration files, pre-trained models, or any other data your agent might need.
+For example, you could include configuration files, pre-trained models, or any other data your bot might need.

 ### In what format we will need to submit our bot?